HO-CTO/sre-monitoring-as-code/docs/README.md

 ## Diagrams

-Diagrams are maintained in DrawIO [DrawIO](https://app.diagrams.net) using the file [monitoring_as_code.drawio](https://github.com/HO-CTO/sre-monitoring-as-code/blob/369-render-diagrams/docs/monitoring_as_code.drawio).
+Diagrams are maintained in [DrawIO](https://app.diagrams.net) using the file [monitoring_as_code.drawio](https://github.com/HO-CTO/sre-monitoring-as-code/blob/369-render-diagrams/docs/monitoring_as_code.drawio).
 Once landing in DrawIO web interface select `Save diagrams to: Device > Open Existing Diagram` and select [monitoring_as_code.drawio](https://github.com/HO-CTO/sre-monitoring-as-code/blob/369-render-diagrams/docs/monitoring_as_code.drawio) from you're local repository.
 Edit and add new diagrams as you see fit.
 Files should be numbered and referenced in the docs-as-code markdown as follows: -